pythonkr/pycon-code-of-conduct/code_of_conduct.md

 *   Do not act based on biases that people with disabilities always need help.
     *   Behaving based on your thoughts without being asked is interference.
 You should first check the intent of the person and offer your services according to the requested method.
 *   Do not degrade diseases or disabilities.
-    *   Do not use language used for degrading people with disabilities.
+    *   Do not use the language used for degrading people with disabilities.
         *   Blind, Cyclops, deaf, dumb, cripple, etc.
     *   “Are you handicapped?”, “Don’t you think that person is mental?”
     *   “I think this legacy code is going to give me cancer.”